 - Sitting as external members of an ethics panel

 - Developing appropriate protocols for internal ethics committees

-- Provide advice to the committee on ethical issues
+- Providing advice to the committee on ethical issues

-- Provide advice on appropriate procedures to enhance the commitment and effectiveness of the Code of Ethics and its dissemination
+- Providing advice on appropriate procedures to enhance the commitment and effectiveness of the Code of Ethics and its dissemination

-- Provide advice regarding appropriate investigative services and conduct investigations where applicable
+- Providing advice regarding appropriate investigative services and conduct investigations where applicable

-- Review and provide advice on appropriate initiatives to support the intent of the Code
+- Reviewing and providing advice on appropriate initiatives to support the intent of the Code